firefly-iii/docs/docs/docs/data-importer/how-to-use/configure-import.md

 When you check this the data importer will add a tag to each imported transaction denoting the import; this groups your import under a tag.

-TODO screenshot of option

 !!! note "Rules"
     If you have rules that remove all tags from a transaction, they will *not* work when you use this option.
 The tag will always be added.
 This is not because the data importer uses some magic trick.
 The tag is added *after* the transaction is created.

 ### Map data

 If you import data, you can "map" the data found to data already present in Firefly III.
 You can use this to map account names in the CSV file to account names already in Firefly III.
 If you do not map data, Firefly III will make one-on-one to existing or to be created data.

-TODO screenshot of option

 ### Date range